 It’s hard to over-hype the power of website popups.
-Web popups can be one of the most powerful tools in a marketer’s arsenal.
+Web popups can be one of the most powerful tools to increase ecommerce sales a marketer can leverage.

 According to studies: